bboe/bryceboe.com/content/f8-08--e2-80-93-the-facebook-developers-conference.md

 simply wanted to hide for a bit while my pants dried, so I sat down to browse the internet some more.
 It was then I realized I only had a few minutes of battery left and had forgotten my power adapter.
-I simply thought, â€œtoday is a [Terrible, Horrible, No Good, Very Bad Day][].â€?
+I simply thought, "today is a [Terrible, Horrible, No Good, Very Bad Day][].â€?

 After a few talks my pants were dry, however they were horribly stained and the smell of espresso was inescapable.
 Nonetheless the day was